FFFFFFFANG1/NVR-OS/README.md

 Please note: I'm currently a CA of ECE391, and some of our codes were written in a dumb way, i.e. not optimized.
 Therefore, I will know if you copy any code from this respository.

-Introduction from the website:
+Introduction from the website: \n
 This operating system is the 3rd MP of ECE 391 Fall 2023, Computer Systems Engineering, Department of Electrical and Computer Engineering, University of Illinois, Urbana-Champaign.
-It was developed by a group of four people (last name in alphabetic order):
+It was developed by a group of four people (last name in alphabetic order):\n Junzhou Fang; \n
-Junzhou Fang;
 Junsheng Huang;
 Lishan Shi;a
 Zixin Zhu;